CodeYourFuture/Module-JS2/week-3/quote-generator/readme.md

 In this folder you will find the basic setup of a quote generator.

-You can change any of the files in this project
+You can change any of the files in this project.

+First off, once you've branched off `main`, then update the title element in `index.html` to "Quote generator app"

 ## How the Quote Generator should work